 The Global Poverty and Practice Minor is organized around three core and two elective course requirements in addition to the Practice Experience.
 The requirements must be completed in the following sequence:

 Required elective courses listed below may be taken at any time during that sequence, but will most benefit students if taken prior to the Practice Experience.

-Global Poverty: Challenges and Hopes in the New Millennium (GPP/CP 115)
+Global Poverty: Challenges and Hopes in the New Millennium (GPP 115)

 Students will participate in the key theoretical debates about global poverty and inequality.
 This course will teach students about different models of poverty alleviation and methods for evaluating such models and practices.
-(4 units, offered fall semester)
+(4 units, offered fall semester and summer session)

 The Ethics, Methods and Pragmatics of Global Practice (GPP 105)